 - MONRE is the national focal point for implementing UNFCCC, responsible for coordinating national GHG inventory and trading of emission reduction credits generated by all sectors in Vietnam.
 An open access database on emission reporting and trading will be developed; - MARD, on behalf of the government, holds the forest carbon title for forests across the country.
-The monitoring and reporting of forest carbon credits and emission reduction generated from REDD+ activities will be linked to the national emission reduction management system of MONRE. - VNFOREST and the General Department on Land Allocation will run and manage the database on REDD+ and Land registries.
+The monitoring and reporting of forest carbon credits and emission reduction generated from REDD+ activities will be linked to the national emission reduction management system of MONRE. - MARD will provide details on: the objectives, scale, scope and entities of the national database; the definition and relationship between basic information components; an appraisal of the feasibility and efficiency of the establishment of the REDD+ Registry database. - MARD will establish operational processes and methods for monitoring and maintaining the national database and will adopt standardized measures for ensuring the authentication and protecting data integrity, retain audit tracks of creating, changing or deleting data.
+It will carry out the periodical inspection of implementation of solutions and/or measures for protecting security of the database; comply with the national standards and technical regulations for information safety and security in conformity with characteristics, features and value of stored information. - VNFOREST and the General Department on Land Allocation will run and manage the database on REDD+ and Land registries.
 A linkage of those databases will be arranged to ensure that the REDD+ registry is linked and compatible to the land registry. - DARD and DONRE and other local organizations take responsibility for REDD+ and land registries to ensure compatible datasets for reporting and for database development.